The Elusive Hunt for Stealthy Entity WMDs (Weapons of Mass Deception)

 By Richard Keyt, Arizona business, contracts and entity formation attorney

-I am an Arizona business lawyer who has formed entities since 1980.
-Since 2001 I have formed 4,600+ Arizona limited liability companies.
+I am an Arizona business lawyer who has formed corporations and partnerships since 1980.
+I formed my first LLC the day the Arizona’s LLC law became effective in 1992.
+Since 2001 I have formed 4,800+ Arizona limited liability companies.
 Every day I talk to several people who have questions about forming an entity.
 One of the most common questions people ask me when they are considering forming a corporation or a limited liability company is “should I form my company in Nevada instead of Arizona?”
 For the reasons stated below, I rarely recommend that people form an entity in Nevada.

 Alleged Reasons to Form an LLC or Corporation in Nevada

 Most of people who ask me about forming a Nevada corporation or limited liability company live in Arizona, will operate their business or own real estate in Arizona and will derive all income solely from within Arizona.
 When I ask them why they want to form a company in Nevada they usually say:

 - To save state income taxes, and/or

 - To hide the fact I own the company (the mythical hunt for stealth).

 My typical response is to say “whoever told you that is either: (i) misinformed (giving the “Nevada law expert” the benefit of the doubt), (ii) an idiot, (iii) intentionally trying to deceive you to sell their Nevada ultimate asset protection entity product, or (iv) all of the above.